alexluckett/calendar-status-for-slack/README.md

 * Import `task_scheduler_job.xml` to Task Scheduler
 * Modify the single action with a path to `pythonw.exe`
     * Argments should be modified to include your personal Slack token and a runtime directory for temp files
-* Ensure your Python environment includes the equired packages below
+* Ensure your Python environment includes the required packages (requirements.txt)

 Future versions of this will include an installer.